urbit/docs/tutorials/hoon/molds.md

 ::  crashes
 ```

-To coerce using a gate, it's good practice to use the `;;` rune, which can parse inline molds without requiring a comma:
+To coerce using a gate, it's good practice to use the `;;` rune, which can parse inline molds.

 ```